eddienubes/sagetest/README.md

 ## Features

+- Yes!
+This is a reference to my favourite Valorant character, Sage.
 - TypeScript friendly, exposes both ESM and CJS modules.
 - Built-in on top of [undici](https://github.com/nodejs/undici) for maximum performance.
 - Provides easy to use, supertest-like API.
 - Support for a dedicated test server to reduce the number of instances spawned during testing.
+- Supports Node.js 16.5 and above.

 ## Getting Started